Heya folks! Happy... Wednesday... Sync? That's right! Surprise Wednesday sync!

 As part of this, our KDE Frameworks stack as been updated to the big 6.0 by @ReillyBrogan.
 Plasma 6 will land in the Unstable repo for testing after next week's sync, which will also be on Wednesday, so we can bring you version 6.0.2 immediately.
 Sync next week will be on Wednesday.

 Not technically a new inclusion, but GNOME Maps makes a re-appearance in the Solus repository this sync.
 It is fully up-to-date for all of your mapping needs.
-Making a real debut in the repo is tv-lite
+Making a real debut in the repo is tv-lite, for IPTV viewing.
+Also included for the first time this week are snapshot, gnome-clocks, and kio-admin.

 Security updates